Techtonica/curriculum/api-application-programming-interface/apis-and-json.md

 ### Motivation

 APIs let you access a wealth of services that other companies and people have written.
 For example, you can use them to GET info from databases of medical info and pop culture facts or to POST to the APIs, sending text messages and helping people share content on social media.

-### Objective
+### Objectives

-**Students will be able to**
+**Participants will be able to:**
 - Create request URLs
 - Send requests to APIs
 - Read and utilize JSON response data